davidtucker/core/README.md

 This way of creating code has many advantages.
 Huge runtime-libs, high memory usage, large bundled files, not optimize-code are practically almost nonexistent when the code generated at compile time.
 This is also called [AOT](https://en.wikipedia.org/wiki/Ahead-of-time_compilation).
 With this approach the [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiler has less work to do, and that is damn good for performance.

+### What do I mean when I talk about full AOT support?

+This has nothing to do with Angular.
+It's more about the code being done at compiler time instead of runtime.
+Angular does it its way and Pregular will do it its way.

 #### Do not reinvent the wheel and simply use the official interfaces of Angular.